 Not only will this allow you to notice when you feel full and stop eating, which prevents overeating, but it also allows you to find out how much you really enjoy the food you’re eating and whether your body appreciates you filling yourself with it.

-When I first began testing these tactics, I quickly realized I didn’t actually like the 7-layer burritos at Taco Bell I’d figured were the safest vegetarian fast food option (I know, I know they probably aren’t even vegetarian but sometimes you’ve gotta play mind games with yourself to survive out there.).
-They taste like cardboard.
-I decided, well, if I’m going to eat crap I at least want it to be delicious crap.
+When I first began testing these tactics, I quickly realized I didn’t actually like the 7-layer burritos at Taco Bell I’d figured was the safest vegetarian fast food option.
+(I know, I know they probably aren’t even vegetarian but sometimes you’ve gotta play mind games with yourself to survive out there.)
+They actually taste like cardboard.
+I decided, well, if I’m going to eat crap, I at least want it to be delicious crap.

 As I continued my own mindful eating journey and assisted others in theirs, I also began to realize something else.
-Even if something tasted delicious, I didn’t always want to eat it if my body felt awful afterwards.
+Even if something tasted delicious, I don’t actually want to eat it if my body feels awful afterwards.
 I experience this most with sugar.
-Some might call it a sweet tooth but I call it addiction.
-I can have a small amount of sweets and not have it affect me but if I do that too often or have much more than that I almost always feel terrible pretty much instantly.
+Some might call it a sweet tooth, but I call it addiction.
+I can have a small amount of sweets and not have it affect me, but if I do that too often or have more than that, I feel terrible pretty much instantly.
 This also happens with most overly processed “junk” foods.

 None of this should be a surprise.
 These types of food don’t provide us with any nutrients.
 Sure, they’re fun and personally I have no issues with them when enjoyed in good ol’ moderation, but our bodies are going to let us know what we don’t need inside of us whether we like it or not.
 And we need to listen to our bodies if we want them to last as long as they can.